|home||current news||concerts||discography||lyrics||press||promo photos||Shopping Site||Dog Portraits||contact|

-Tret Fure's career spans 4 decades.
-She began her professional work at the age of 16, singing in coffeehouses and campuses in the Midwest, moving to Berkeley where, after performing weekly on the campus of UC Berkeley where she attended college, she discovered that music really was her life.
-At 19, she moved to LA to pursue a songwriting and musical career.
+Tret Fure began her career at the age of 16, singing in coffeehouses and campuses in the Midwest.
+At 19, she moved to LA in hopes of obtaining a record deal.
 Within a year she was performing as guitarist and vocalist for Spencer Davis, touring with him and penning the single for his album “Mousetrap”.
 She went on to record her own album in 1973 on MCA/UNI Records, with the late Lowell George of Little Feat as her producer.
 With the success of that release, she opened for such bands as Yes, Poco, and the J Geils Band.

-In the early 80s, Tret left the mainstream music industry.
-Armed with a fierce desire to retain full artistic control, she began exploring the independent side of the industry and soon discovered the blossoming genre known as Women’s Music.
-She has been a major player in that field ever since, recording with and producing some of the best of women’s music including the legendary “Meg and Cris at Carnegie Hall".
-She worked as a duo with Cris Williamson throughout the 90s releasing 3 CDs together during those years.
+In the early 80s, Tret began exploring the independent side of the industry discovering the blossoming genre known as Women’s Music.
+She recorded with and produced some of the best of women’s music including the legendary “Meg & Cris at Carnegie Hall” (1983).
+She worked as a duo with Cris Williamson throughout the 90s, producing, engineering and releasing 3 CDs together during those years.